-In the opening section of his letter to the Ephesians, Paul admirably encompasses the purpose of God’s plan for the ages: to bring all things back together under one head, namely Christ (Eph.
-1:10).
+In the opening section of his letter to the Ephesians, Paul admirably encompasses the purpose of God’s plan for the ages: to bring all things back under Christ’s authority (Eph 1:10).
 The rebellion against God started in the angelic realm with the fall of Satan and his demons.
 It infected the human race when Satan incited Eve to eat of the forbidden fruit, and Adam followed suit.
 In fact, the entire universe is groaning and awaiting redemption (Rom 8:22).

 But God is still the sovereign Ruler and King of the universe.
 And he has chosen for his Son, the Messiah, to be the designated Lord, so that, in keeping with Isaiah’s vision, “at the name of Jesus every knee should bow … and every tongue confess that Jesus Christ is Lord, to the glory of God the Father” (Phil 2:10–11).
 As Paul points out in Ephesians, God showed that this was his will by Christ’s resurrection: